Silverr12/DMA-CFW-Guide/README.md

   - 0x50 `MSI_CAP_64_BIT_ADDR_CAPABLE`,
   - 0x60 `PCIE_CAP_DEVICE_PORT_TYPE`, `DEV_CAP_MAX_PAYLOAD_SUPPORTED`, `DEV_CAP_EXT_TAG_SUPPORTED`, `DEV_CAP_ENDPOINT_L0S_LATENCY`, `DEV_CAP_ENDPOINT_L1_LATENCY`, `LINK_CAP_ASPM_SUPPORT`, `LINK_CAP_MAX_LINK_SPEED`, `LINK_CAP_MAX_LINK_WIDTH`
   - 0x90 `LINK_CTRL2_TARGET_LINK_SPEED` <br />
-- Fields that can be changed in different files (don't know specifics yet)  <br />
+- Fields that can be changed in different files or GUI(don't know specifics yet)  <br />
   - 0x40 `cfg_pmcsr_powerstate`
   - 0x60 `corr_err_reporting_en`, `non_fatal_err_reporting_en`, `fatal_err_reporting_en`, `no_snoop_en`
   - 0x90 `Link Status2: Current De-emphasis` (I have not been able to find a single reference to deemph in link status2, nor any other config for this structure, your best bet is modifying this one in the .coe file)

-### ~~For configspace.coe file manual edit~~
 > [!IMPORTANT]
-> I have removed this section as I could not verify that it fully worked, was more complicated to implement and thus was also way harder.
-If you still insist on doing it this way, search for the commit "`configspace.coe removal`".
-This has been left here for posterity
+> Once you have completed steps 1-5, you **should, with 98% confidence**, be good to go for BE, EAC, (probably ricochet) and any other anti-cheat that you can think of **that isn't VGK, Faceit or ESEA**, they come in the next step :)

 ## **6. TLP Emulation**
-**Making a guide for this might even need a repo of its own, for now, see [ekknod's bar controller config](https://github.com/ekknod/pcileech-wifi/blob/main/PCIeSquirrel/src/pcileech_tlps128_bar_controller.sv) from line 803 for an example**
+**For now, see [ekknod's bar controller config](https://github.com/ekknod/pcileech-wifi/blob/main/PCIeSquirrel/src/pcileech_tlps128_bar_controller.sv) from line 803 for an example**

-These instructions are not complete and final.
+### These instructions are not complete and final.

-1. Edit the Xilinx PCIe core in Vivado.
-By default, there is one BAR, BAR0 which have 4kB of all-zero read/write memory assigned

-2. In Visual Studio head to `pcileech_tlps128_bar_controller.sv` and follow the instructions in the file to implement custom BAR PIO memory regions
+1. In Visual Studio head to `pcileech_tlps128_bar_controller.sv` and follow the instructions in the file to implement custom BAR PIO memory regions